yeoman/yeoman.io/app/authoring/index.md

 ## Extending generator

-Once you have this structure in place, it's time to write the actual generator.
+Once you have this structure in place, it's time to write the actual generator in `app/index.js`.

 Yeoman offers base generators which you can extend to implement your own behavior.
 These base generators will add most of the functionality you'd expect to ease your task.